deel-ai/xplique/docs/api/attributions/api_attributions.md

 ## Common API

 All attribution methods inherit from the Base class `BlackBoxExplainer`.
-This base class can be initialized with two parameters:
+This base class can be initialized with three parameters:

 - `model`: the model from which we want to obtain attributions (e.g: InceptionV3, ResNet, ...)
 - `batch_size`: an integer which allows to either process inputs per batch (gradient-based methods) or process perturbed samples of an input per batch (inputs are therefore process one by one)
+- `operator`: function g to explain

 In addition, all class inheriting from `BlackBoxExplainer` should implement an `explain` method: